cap-js-community/mtx-tool/docs/index.md

 *  are potentially _dangerous_ commands
 ```

-- adding `--force` to any _dangerous_ command will override the safeguard, use at your own risk
+Adding `--force` to any _dangerous_ command will override the safeguard, use at your own risk.
-- `--registry-offboard-skip` apps to skip are comma separated without spaces
-- `--registry-offboard-skip` can be used for app/services failing to offboard
-- `--cds-offboard-tenant` and `--cds-offboard-all` will delete the related hdi containers
-- `--hdi-rebind-tenant` will invalidate current credentials, i.e, all applications that have them in memory need to
-  either handle this gracefully or be restarted
-- `--server-start-debugger` will send SIGUSR1 to node process (requires ssh enabled on cf), which starts debugger _
-  without restart_
-- `TENANT` means you can enter either the subdomain or tenant id and both will work